Fire Door Inspections & Checklist

 While the adopted fire code is typically enforced for existing buildings, the adopted building code applies to buildings during the design and construction phases.
 The International Building Code (IBC) is the most widely-used building code in the U.S., and references NFPA 80 for the installation of fire door assemblies: “Opening protectives required by other sections of this code shall comply with the provisions of this section and shall be installed in accordance with NFPA 80.”

-Where is it stated in the codes that fire door assemblies must be inspected annually?
+Which codes state that fire door assemblies must be inspected annually?

 The detailed requirements are found in NFPA 80, which is referenced by the model codes.
 The adopted fire code is typically enforced throughout the life of the building, so requirements for annual inspections would be found in the fire code rather than the building code.
 The majority of states adopt either the International Fire Code (IFC) or NFPA 1 – Fire Code which references NFPA 101 – Life Safety Code.